-- 6. Not all members of academic and related staff are members of the UCU, and not all of those who are members participate in industrial action.
+- 5. Not all members of academic and related staff are members of the UCU, and not all of those who are members participate in industrial action.
 Many classes will proceed as usual.
-This policy thus focuses on measure to mitigate the partial cessation of teaching during strike days. - 7.
-Last term, strike action was planned for 3 days, from Wednesday, 1 December to Friday, 3 December.
-A further ten days of strike action is planned on Monday 14 February Friday 18 February 2022, Monday 21 and Tuesday 22 February 2022, and Monday 28 February, Tuesday 1 March and Wednesday 2 March 2022. - 8.
-On those days in which a member of staff participates in the strike, their classes will be cancelled.
-Cancelled classes may include lectures, seminars, tutorials, laboratory classes and individual UG, PGT or PGR supervisions.
+This policy thus focuses on measure to mitigate the partial cessation of teaching during strike days. - 6.
+Strike action is planned for 3 days, on Thursday 24, Friday 25 and Wednesday 30 November 2022. - 7.
+On those days in which a member of staff participates in the strike, their classes may be cancelled.
+Cancelled classes may include lectures, seminars, tutorials, laboratory classes, fieldwork and individual UG, PGT or PGR supervisions.
 Some assessment activities may be affected.
 Some research students may experience disruption through cancellation of PhD viva voce examinations.
 Department offices should remain open, as many of these staff have different union arrangements.
-The Bill Bryson Library, and the study spaces in the Teaching & Learning Centre, will remain open.
-So too will key student services such as Disability and Counselling, Careers & Enterprise, and Student Immigration and Finance.
+The library, and study spaces in the Teaching & Learning Centre, will remain open. - 8.
+UCU's action short of strike (ASOS) will also commence on Thursday 24 November 2022 and is intended to be continuous from that date.
+When a member of staff participates in ASOS, they may do the following: work to contract; not undertake any voluntary activities; not cover for absent colleagues; remove

-- 9. UCU's action short of strike will also commence on 1 December.
-When a member of staff participates in ASOS, they may do the following: work to contract; not undertake any voluntary activities, not cover for absent colleagues; remove uploaded materials related to, and/or not sharing materials related to, lectures or classes that will be or have been cancelled as a result of strike action; not reschedule lectures or classes cancelled due to strike action; and/undertake a marking and assessment boycott. - 10.
+- 9. uploaded materials related to, and/or not sharing materials related to, lectures or classes that will be or have been cancelled as a result of strike action; and not rescheduling lectures or classes cancelled due to strike action. - 10.
 Striking staff are not obligated to inform their head of department about their strike intentions in advance, and thus the university will not know until after a class was due to take place that it has been cancelled.
 Staff who are intending to strike may elect to inform their students of their intentions.
 Absent this information, we ask all students to assume that their classes will be held as scheduled, and that assignments can be submitted as usual.